Office of Equity Transformation

 Racism

 Racism is the differential treatment of various human racial groups by a dominant racial group rooted in the belief of the superiority of one group over the other.
 Racism takes many forms, some of which include symbolic, embodied, psychological, institutional/systemic, everyday, and interpersonal.
 Racism is a deeply embedded historical system of institutional power that continues to operate regardless of the intentions of current actors unless intentionally interrupted.
-Racism differs from individual racial prejudice and racial discrimination in the historical accumulation and ongoing use of institutional power and authority to support prejudice and to systemically enforce discriminatory behaviors with far reaching effects.
+Racism differs from individual racial prejudice and racial discrimination in the historical accumulation and ongoing use of institutional power and authority to support prejudice and to systemically enforce discriminatory behaviours with far reaching effects.
 Racially marginalized people are denied access to social, economic, and political systems that regulate, define and control all aspects of their lives.

 Sexism